Logo

 When and How to Refinance a Personal Loan

+Refinancing a personal loan often helps you save money or lower your monthly payments.
 A personal loan refinance involves taking out a new loan and using that money to pay off your existing debt.
 You can sometimes do this directly with your original lender, or you may want to work with a new lender.
-In either case, refinancing may help you save money or lower your monthly payments.

-1. Decide how much money you need.
+1. Decide how much money you need

 First, look up how much you owe on your current personal loan.
 Then, check if your current lender charges any prepayment penalties or fees, as that will affect the total amount needed for payoff.
 Add both of these numbers to get your estimate.